Ahmadalsofi/Hired/README.md

 # Hired

 Hired is an iOS, iPadOS and soon to be on macOS application to take interviews.
-It has following features:
+It has the following features:

-- Browse all question under different topics.
+- Browse all questions under different topics.
 - Create your own list of selected questions.
-- Take an interview from your own questions list.
+- Take an interview from the list of your own questions.
 - A checklist for reviewing iOS assignments (WIP).

 Below are some of the screenshots of the application.